 18. Where Are the Emergency Exits?

 This is what happens when your neighbor doesn’t know where his fire extinguishers are…

 Knowing the best emergency exit routes out of your building is crucial for your safety.
 That way, you can safely leave if there’s an emergency or drill.
 Plus, you’ll have peace of mind knowing what to do in the unlikely chance of an emergency.

-How to Move Into Your New Chicago Apartment (Hassle Free)
+How to Move Into Your New Apartment (Hassle Free)

 Moving is stressful.
 But if you know what questions to ask when you’re apartment hunting, you can make your life a lot easier.
 Otherwise, you risk unwanted surprises and getting stuck living in a place that sours quickly after you move in.

-If you’re looking for a new apartment in Chicago, why not check out the latest listings on Brixbid?
+If you’re looking for a new apartment, why not check out the latest listings on Brixbid?
 Our apartment hunting platform doesn’t just give you amazing choices to find your future home, it also lets you negotiate your rent.